Water Quality Models

 This model is the DOS-based precuror to QUAL2K and is also known as the steady state Enhanced Stream Water Quality Model.
 It is employed for conventional pollutant simulation in branching streams and well mixed lakes.
 The model can be used to study impacts of waste loads on in-stream water quality and identify magnitude and quality characteristics of non-point waste loads.
 QUAL2E can simulate temperature, biochemical oxygen demand (BOD), dissolved oxygen (DO), nutrients, eutrophication, bacteria and other variables.

-The Water Quality Analysis Simulation Program (WASP) is capable of dynamically modeling contaminant fate and transport in surface waters.
+The Water Quality Analysis Simulation Program version 7 (WASP7) released in 2010 is capable of dynamically modeling contaminant fate and transport in surface waters.
 Based on the compartment modeling approach, it can be applied in one, two or three dimensions.
 WASP simulation includes temperature, BOD, DO, nutrients, eutrophication, bacteria and other variables.
+EPA's WASP7 Introduction is available from the LEA website as are the User’s Interface Guide, external nonpoint sources file discussion and release notes.
+Other important model theory documentation are: Temperature and Fecal Coliform; Stream Transport; Simple Toxicants; Multi-algal; and pH.
+The manual for WASP6 is also still useful.
 The companion hydrodynamic model to the WASP model is EPA's DYNHYD.
-The manual for WASP is also available from the LEA website at Water Quality Analysis Simulation Program (WASP) Version 6.0 DRAFT: User’s Manual.

 CE-QUAL-RIV1